grmble/purescript-bonsai-docs/docs/update.rst

           model - 1

 A ``Dec`` message will subtract 1 from the current counter, a ``Inc`` message will add 1.
-No additional commands have to be emitted, it's a plain ``UpdateResult``.
+No additional commands have to be emitted, so it wraps the new model in ``Tuple empty``.

 In an old version of the animation example, we saw an additional case: a command was issued from the update function.
 This is accomplished